0lsen/olmath/README.md

 ##### soon™

-- Matrix/vector operations that seem necessary at the moment _(e.g. vector subtraction)_
+- API / Swagger specification
+- More matrix/vector operations as needed
 - Parser for matrix/vector expressions.
 - Reasonable set of numeric algorithms